 To apply online, you’ll need your federal employer ID number (FEIN), if applicable; business name or if applicable, Certificate of Assumed Name; business owner's Social Security Number; contact phone number and email address; the North American Industry Classification Code (NAICS); and business begin date.

 Sole proprietors who have employees also need an unemployment insurance employer account number.
 Registration should be done as soon as possible after the first wages are paid for covered employment.
 It must be done before the due date of the first quarterly wage detail report the employer is required to submit.

-Using the Employer Self-Service System at http://www.uimn.org/employers/index.jsp, you can register for an employer account with the state’s Unemployment Insurance system online or by phone.
+Use Employer and Agents Self-Service System.
+You can register for an employer account with the state’s Unemployment Insurance system online or by phone.
 See step-by-step instructions to register a new account online.

 The state prefers that the automated phone system be used only by employers who do not have access to the Internet.
 Call 651-296-6141 and press option 4.
 If the business is a result of a reorganization of, or acquisition from another business, additional information may be required before a tax rate can be assigned.